 ● The average total of monthly payroll costs for one year X 2.5

 ● $10 million

-If you run a seasonal business, then the maximum loan amount will be the average total monthly payroll costs for any 12 weeks.
+If you run a seasonal business, the maximum loan amount will be the average monthly payroll costs for any 12 weeks.
 You can choose the beginning date of your 12-week period.

 If your organization has availed the loan once, will it qualify for another one?

-You can surely apply for it if you meet the qualifications, for the second round of applications these loans are termed as the “second draw” loans.
+You can surely apply for it if you meet the qualifications; for the second round of applications, these loans are termed the “second draw” loans.

 What is a Paycheck Protection Program Loan?